This post is brought to us by guest editor Carrie Anne from EverythingMom.com.

-This consists of painting a collection of inanimate objects, such as a collection of bottles from the cupboard, cut flowers in a vase, a perhaps a favorite sculpture at home.
+This consists of painting a collection of inanimate objects, such as a collection of bottles from the cupboard, cut flowers in a vase, a perhaps a favourite sculpture at home.
 Select a group of items that intrigue the kids and gather them in a collection to paint.
 We used a collection of outdoor lanterns on our back deck.
-Recreating the lanterns meant mimicking their shape and finding colors that best matched.
-My youngest choose the closest color in our Melissa & Doug Deluxe Poster Paint Set that matched the object she was painting, but my oldest tried a little color mixing.
+Recreating the lanterns meant mimicking their shape and finding colours that best matched.
+My youngest chose the closest colour in our Melissa & Doug Deluxe Poster Paint Set that matched the object she was painting, but my oldest tried a little colour mixing.
 It was great to see how they included the etched star on the side of one lantern, looking at these little details in the objects in front of them.

 Family walks, outdoor scavenger hunts, and craft projects are a great way for kids to experience nature hands-on.
 Landscape painting is another way for kids to explore and understand the world around them.
 When my youngest was painting our big oak tree in the backyard, she didn’t just paint a straight trunk with an offshoot of branches.
 She noticed the curves and the varying thicknesses.
 By recreating a tree or a hillside kids see nature in a different way.
 The see the flow of hills interrupted by a forest of trees or the various shapes of the plants in a field.
 Landscapes don’t have to be just about the land.
 If you’re near the water you can try seascapes or cityscapes in urban centers.